zeroxthreef/boing/README.md

 ```

 ## Dependencies
-The core of the interpreter (boing.h) needs nothing but the C89 (with a few exceptions that can be changed by the user) standard library.
+The core of the interpreter (boing.h) needs nothing but the C89 (with a few exceptions that can be changed by a few defines) standard library.

 The OS module, depending on your operating system, may depend on certain system libraries.